 The Records Division also accepts bail monies, processes warrant requests, prepares receipts and reconciles department cash drawer and petty cash.
 They process accounts payables/receivables, prepare purchase order requests and process payroll timesheets for the department.

-A Support Services Coordinator, two Records Clerks, four part-time cadets and seven volunteers staff the Records Division.
+An administrative Sergeant, three Records Clerks, one part-time Records Cadet and several volunteers staff the Records Division.

-The Support Services Coordinator and the Records Clerks are required to complete a state mandated 40-hour class and be specially trained in the proper handling and safeguarding of criminal justice information.
+The Administrative Sergeant and the Records Clerks are required to complete an initial state-mandated class and be specially trained in the proper handling and safeguarding of criminal justice information.
 They continually attend classes and training sessions given by different agencies to enhance their knowledge in all aspects of their field.
-The part-time cadets and volunteers are also provided with the proper training required to conduct their daily duties.
+The volunteers are also provided with the proper training required to conduct their daily duties.